khaledghobashy/uraeus_smbd/docs/source/tutorials/standalone_topologies/pendulum.rst

 layout that we discussed earlier. |br|
 Defining the topology is very simple.
-We start by importing the ``standalone_topology`` class and create a new instance that represents our symbolic model.
-Then we start adding the components we discussed earlier, starting by the bodies, then the joints, actuators and forces, and thats it.
+We start by importing the ``standalone_topology`` class and create a new instance that represents our symbolic model, let it be ``sym_model``.
+Then we start adding the components we discussed earlier, starting by the bodies, then the joints, actuators and forces, and thats it. |br|
 These components will be represented symbolically, and therefore there is no need for any numerical inputs at this step.